 In other words, they’re often a complete waste of time.
 You know the ones that ‘should have been an email’.

-The good news is that great team meetings don’t have to be difficult to organise or run.
+The good news is that great team meetings don’t have to be difficult to organize or run.

 They simply rely on there being a good meeting cadence.
 In other words, a pattern of recurring meetings that have a focus – whether that be a team stand-up, a project kick-off or a goal progress review - and have a clear agenda to keep everyone on track and included.

-Get this right and your organisation stands to improve psychological safety, increase employee engagement and improve team effectiveness and performance.
+Get this right and your organization stands to improve psychological safety, increase employee engagement and improve team effectiveness and performance.